TrellixVulnTeam/finisherDownloader_OP7J/README.md

                  vallhalla.dyro.me

-**Note: You must have Chrome or Firefox (highly recommended) installed.**
+**Note: You must have Chrome or Firefox with chromedriver or geckodriver installed.**

 ## Chrome Users:
-  * You'll need to use firefox.
-  * Else, you need to update chrome and download the latest stable version of chromedriver.exe from [here](https://chromedriver.chromium.org/downloads) (The version should match with the version of Chrome browser)
+  * You need to update chrome and download the latest stable version of chromedriver.exe from [here](https://chromedriver.chromium.org/downloads) (The version should match with the version of Chrome browser)
   * Paste the chromedriver.exe file to a folder in PATH.
+I recommend C:\Windows\System32 folder as it is already added in your PATH variable

+## Firefox Users:
+  * You need to update firefox and download the latest1 version of geckodriver from [here](https://github.com/mozilla/geckodriver/releases) (The version should match with the version of Firefox browser)
+  * Paste the geckodriver.exe file to a folder in PATH.
 I recommend C:\Windows\System32 folder as it is already added in your PATH variable

 ## Downloading and Installing
 ### On Windows: